-- While submerged in the water, move back towards the direction of the stairs until your back hits the wall and allow yourself to fall through.
+- While submerged in the water, the player needs to move back towards the direction of the stairs until their back hits the wall and allow themselves to fall through.

-- You should have landed on a wooden platform and you should see a doorway to your left.
+- The player should have landed on a wooden platform and they should see a doorway to their left.

 - The path leads to the nightmare difficulty portal.

 Dopefish can be found in E2M3: the Crypt of Decay.